• Skip to primary navigation

 divers during the rescue effort at Tham Luang Cave in Thailand

-Fernando and members of the ex Navy SEAL’s team working inside Tham Luang Cave.
+Fernando and members of the ex-Navy SEAL’s team working inside Tham Luang Cave.

 Why were the Wild Boars so deep inside the cave, did they head that way to escape the flood water?

 Probably.
 Its not known at this time, I guess the kids and their coach will have some explaining to do very soon.
-At this time there is only hypothesis.
+At this time there is only a hypothesis.

 What was the longest distance the children and their coach had to dive?